Sacred Heart graduate battling rare illness that causes paralysis

 Enyhart 's breathing, ability to walk, even move her hands, all changed.
 But her sense of humor is completely unshaken.

-Enyhart and her mother are eyeing a July release date, but there has to be significant changes made to their home and Enyhart 's room before she can be released.
+Enyhart and her mother are eyeing a July release date, but there have to be significant changes made to their home and Enyhart 's room before she can be released.

 "We have to have a way to get her in and out, obviously, access ramps, doors widened," Heather said.